The Self Love Habits No One Talks About

 5. They Celebrate Themselves — Quietly, Genuinely

 Women who love themselves notice their own progress.
-They don't wait for someone else to validate them before they feel proud.
-They don't minimize their achievements with "it was nothing" or "anyone could have done it."
+They don't wait for external validation before they allow themselves to feel proud.

-They say — to themselves, even just silently — "I did that.
-That was hard, and I did it."
+They don't minimise their achievements with "it was nothing" or "anyone could have done it."
+They say — to themselves, even just silently — I did that.
+That was hard, and I did it.

 6. They Choose Themselves — Every Day, in Small Ways

 Small choices.
-Every day.
+Repeated.
 That's all it is.

 You don't fall in love with yourself all at once.
 You choose yourself, over and over, in the small and quiet moments.
 And slowly, that becomes who you are.